grafana/grafana-plugin-examples/examples/app-basic/README.md

-# Grafana App Plugin Template
+# Grafana Basic App plugin

-The App Plugin Template sample demonstrates how to build a basic app plugin for Grafana with custom routing.
+The Grafana Basic App plugin sample demonstrates how to build a basic app plugin for Grafana with custom routing.

 ## What are Grafana app plugins?